-The DO/EC electrode is easy to recognise because it has a screw-on cap and four stainless-steel EC sensor contacts on the inside facing the wiper.
+The DO/EC electrode is easy to recognise because it has a screw-on cap and four gold EC sensor contacts on the inside facing the wiper.
 Dissolved Oxygen (DO) is measured at the end of the electrode by the components behind the removable cap.
-Electrical Conductivity (EC) is measured on the inside edge of the electrode by the four stainless steel contacts.
+Electrical Conductivity (EC) is measured on the inside edge of the electrode by the four gold contacts.
 Temperature is also measured in this electrode.
-The flat on the wiper forms part of the EC cell.
+The wiper forms part of the EC cell and MUST be fitted at all times.